 On occasions I have made bhatura with whole wheat flour.
 I have also tried wheat flour and all-purpose flour in equal quantities.
 With both of these, I have felt the texture and flavor is no where near to the actual bhaturas.

 Leavening agent: Baking powder, baking soda and eno are the leavening agents that are most commonly used.
-I get the best results with eno so I have used the same here.
-However you can also use baking powder and baking soda to replace eno.
+You can use either Eno or baking powder and baking soda.

 There are no substitutes to semolina and yogurt in the recipe.